adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 The header is two fixed entries and a variable length path:

 * Command: Single byte.
 Always `0x50`.
+* 1 Byte reserved for padding.
 * Path length: 16-bit number encoding the encoded length of the path string.
 * Path: UTF-8 encoded string that is *not* null terminated.
 (We send the length instead.)

 The server will reply with n+1 entries for a directory with n files:
 * Command: Single byte.
 Always `0x51`.
 * Status: Single byte. `0x01` if the directory exists or `0x02` if it doesn't.
+* Path length: 16-bit number encoding the encoded length of the path string.
 * Entry number: 32-bit number encoding the entry number.
 * Total entries: 32-bit number encoding the total number of entries.
 * Flags: 32-bit number encoding data about the entries.
-  * Bit 0: Set when the entry is a directory
+  - Bit 0: Set when the entry is a directory
-  * Bits 1-7: Reserved
+  - Bits 1-7: Reserved
 * File size: 32-bit number encoding the size of the file.
 Ignore for directories.
 Value may change.
-* Path length: 16-bit number encoding the encoded length of the path string.
 * Path: UTF-8 encoded string that is *not* null terminated.
 (We send the length instead.)
 These paths are relative so they won't contain `/` at all.

 The transaction is complete when the final entry is sent from the server.
 It will have entry number == total entries and zeros for flags, file size and path length.